-This time we interviewed Iker Jusué, the winner of all the major sourcing competitions.
+This time, we interview Iker Jusué, the winner of all the major sourcing competitions.
 Do you want to know his sourcing superpower?
 Enjoy the reading!

-You characterize yourself as “frustrated psychologist, aspiring technologist, amateur marketeer, professional networker & award winning recruitment lead”.
+You characterize yourself as a “frustrated psychologist, aspiring technologist, amateur marketeer, professional networker & award-winning recruitment lead”.

 Speaking about career aspirations, as a kid, what did you want to be?

 Not sure, I was very very interested in politics and IT.
-My dad used to work at IBM as a mainframe engineer, since I was 5 I had access to a computer at home (using OS/2 and Windows 3.11) and to the Internet since 1996 when I was 8 years old.
-Started learning a bit about hacking (sniffing open ports) and was really fond with the social engineering topic.
-During high school I started hating maths and pursued the humanities and social sciences path instead, however I think this early technical stage had a very important effect in who I am today.
+My dad used to work at IBM as a mainframe engineer, since I was 5 I have had access to a computer at home (using OS/2 and Windows 3.11) and to the Internet since 1996 when I was 8 years old.
+Started learning a bit about hacking (sniffing open ports) and was really fond of the social engineering topic.
+During high school, I started hating maths and pursued the humanities and social sciences path instead, however, I think this early technical stage had a very important effect on who I am today.

 How did you start recruiting?
 Why are you still there?